Ashif4354/AutomateTalentely/text files/_README.txt

 # You need not install anything else to run this application
 # 1920 X 1080 resolution is recommended, and scale value of 100% is recommended
+# If your PC does not 1920 x 1080 resolution, after the application starts the tests always zoom out the browser to 75%
 # Latest version of Microsoft EDGE browser is recommended
 # Good Internet connectivity with less interruption is recommended
 # Minimum 400MB of free RAM is recommended
 # Avoid modification of json files
 # The application may stop on rare occasions due to exceptions , so just restart the app to continue
 # Make sure the PC doesnt go into sleep mode automatically
+# Compulsorily Make sure the browser window opened by the application always stays in fullscreen mode

 # Close all Background process for less interruptions
 ##----------------------------------------------------------------#